marcin-osowski/igc_lib/README.md

 A simple library to parse IGC glider logs and extract thermals.

-The code is not pretty but has been tested against a couple hundread thousand IGC files.
+The code is not pretty but has been tested against a couple hundred thousand IGC files.
 Example usage:

 ```